Do you want to avoid google penalties on your WordPress website?

 If your aim is to create lasting growth for your website and do SEO properly, curating the links you use and those that link to your site should be high on your list of priorities.
 Unfortunately, there is no all-encompassing definition of what a “bad” link is.
 What we do have are a few examples of things that you should definitely avoid if you want your pages to rank well.

 Links from and to sites with content of obscene or sexual nature can ruin your SEO efforts really quickly.
-Links to lots of foreign sites are also often frowned upon.
+Links to lots of foreign sites often frowned upon.
 Building links on hacked sites is a horrible idea – not only is it unreliable, and potentially dangerous, but it’s almost certainly against the law.

 Beware of the Two-Click Penalty